-The Center for Enology and Viticulture
+The Institute for Enology and Viticulture

-The Center was established in January 2000 to provide students with hands-on experience in growing high-quality grapes and making premium wine at commercial scale, as well as wine sales and marketing.
+The Institute was established in January 2000 to provide students with hands-on experience in growing high-quality wine grapes and making premium wine at commercial scale, as well as wine sales and marketing.
 It is home to one of the first licensed and bonded teaching wineries at a community college in the United States.
-The Center also houses a certified grape juice and wine testing laboratory (ETS) and culinary arts/commercial kitchen - a satellite of the College's highly-regarded Wine Country Culinary Institute.
-Located near the Center is the seven-acre Stan Clarke vineyard, which has 15 different grape varieties and is used to teach viticulture management.
-Grapes from the vineyard make up the majority of wine produced by College Cellars.
+The Institute also houses a certified grape juice and wine testing laboratory (ETS Laboratories).
+Located near the Institute is the seven-acre Stan Clarke vineyard, which has 15 different grape varieties and is used to teach viticulture management.
+Grapes from the estate vineyard make up the majority of wine produced by College Cellars.

-The Center for Enology and Viticulture offers courses that allow students to earn certificates in Viticulture and in Fermentation Science, an Associate degree in Applied Arts and Sciences in Enology & Viticulture, and a transfer Associate Degree in Applied Arts and Sciences in Enology & Viticulture.
-Students may also choose to earn an Associate in Applied Arts and Sciences Degree in Wine Business.
+The Institute for Enology and Viticulture offers courses that allow students to earn certificates in Viticulture and in Fermentation Science, an Associate degree in Applied Arts and Sciences in Enology & Viticulture, and a transfer Associate Degree in Applied Arts and Sciences in Enology & Viticulture.
+Students may also choose to earn an Associate in Applied Arts and Sciences Degree in Wine Business or an AAAS in Energy Systems Technology with a concentration in Cellar Maintenance through the Energy Systems department.

 Courses are tailored to meet the specific needs of the wine industry with special emphasis given to Washington grape varieties and wines.
-The Center also offers industry-focused short courses and seminars throughout the year to meet the educational needs of the Pacific Northwest wine industry.
-For current information, interested students should contact: 509.524-5170.
+The Institute also offers industry-focused short courses and seminars throughout the year to meet the educational needs of the Pacific Northwest wine industry.
+For additional information, interested students should contact: 509.524-5170.